Tutorial for Rising-Head Slug Test in Confined Aquifer

 In the next step, you will enter field data from the rising-head slug test into AQTESOLV assuming that the test starts at 13 seconds and the initial displacement in the control well () is 1.509 ft.

-The first step in analyzing data from a slug test is to create a new AQTESOLV data set.
+Begin your interpretation of the slug test data by creating a new AQTESOLV data set.
 In this example, you will use the Slug Test Wizard to facilitate data entry.

 - Start the AQTESOLV application (v.
 4.0 and higher) and choose File > New to create a new data set that will contain data from the slug test.
 Select Slug Test Wizard to enter data from the slug test.
 Click OK.